-The database of transmitting stations and GRIs, maintained by IALA, should also be updated as an S-200 series Product Specification as new data is produced or changes are made to almanacs; see Section 3.4 for more information.
+The database of transmitting stations and GRIs, maintained by IALA, should be updated as an S-200 series Product Specification as new data is produced or changes are made to almanacs.

-Suggested actions for maritime administrations:

-The following actions by maritime administrations would assist the process of eLoran standardisation:

-Support a new work item for IEC TC 80 on Multi-System Receivers

-Participate in RTCM SC-127, SC-131 and the IEC WG to develop a Performance Requirement and Test Specification for the MSR.

-Participate in preparation of PNT infrastructure guidelines in IALA

-Join the Task Group to develop an S-200 Product Specification for Loran almanacs and GRIs.
+IALA is likely to be involved in developing guidelines for PNT infrastructure that could include terrestrial systems as backups to GNSS.

 The Process of Establishing an eLoran Service

-This sub-section provides an overview on how a maritime service provider should go about establishing an eLoran service in its coverage area.
+This sub-section provides an overview on how a maritime service provider could establish an eLoran service.
 Essential background to this process can be found in the essential reading list of Table 3, other required reading material is also identified in order to orientate the service provider or its contractor to the technology.

 Consideration must be given to the following aspects:

 Transmitters – location, number, GRI, size of antennas and Effective Radiated Power (ERP).
-Also the physical security of the sites; repair / maintenance duties; and housekeeping.
+Also the physical security of the sites; and repair / maintenance duties.

 Control Centre(s) – location, duties, Time of Emission (TOE) control